 Note: This post contains affiliate links.

 Have you ever read any of the Magic Tree House series books by Mary Pope Osborn?
 There are 52 chapter books in all and most, if not all of them can be checked out at your local library.
 We’ve purchased many of them because they’re that good.
-Part of what I love about these adventurous books is their titles….Pirates Past Noon, Vacation Under the Volcano, Tonight on the Titanic, Christmas in Camelot, Carnival at Candlelight and High Time for Heroes.
+Part of what I love about these adventurous books is their titles….Pirates Past Noon, Vacation Under the Volcano, Tonight on the Titanic, Christmas in Camelot, Carnival at Candlelight, and High Time for Heroes.
 Don’t those just grab you?
 Each book follows the amazing adventures of siblings, Jack and Annie, who travel through time to different cultures and times in history.
-This series has always been a favorite of ours, as we’ve already read the first several books.
+This series is a favorite of ours, as we’ve already read the first several books.
 These books are geared for children between the ages of about 5 to 11 years old.

 And then one day, I happened upon the Magic Tree House website for this series which led me to an incredible resource: Free Lesson Plans (I call them unit studies) for each one of the books.
-I was blown away and as I poured over these lessons.
+I was blown away and as I pored over these lessons.
 I realized just how well put together they really were.